 The chalk outline has been washed away, the orange safety cones removed and the greyish black concrete looks as though it has just been laid.
 There is no trace of her ever having lain there on the ground, cold and lifeless, eyes unseeing.

-I have been sneaking out to the verandah every now and then, the entire morning, in between my writing spells to look down at the ground.
-Trying to imagine how she must have felt in the moment before she plunged down, ten floors, to her death.
-One moment of hopelessless, futility, unloved by the ones she cared for the most in the world.
+I tried to imagine how she must have felt in the moment before she plunged, ten floors down, to her death.
+One moment of hopelessness, futility, unloved by the ones she cared for the most in the world.
 That’s all it took.

 I hoped it was all over for her in the flash of an eye.
 I hoped she didn’t suffer or writhe in pain while we carried on with our lives within the comfort of our homes unaware of the tragedy that was playing out a short distance away.
 Our self-contained boxes.
 The incident left me feeling very helpless and vulnerable and I decided to start writing The Ghosts of Gurugram.